-To begin, finger-like corals are a dominant species inĀ the Caribbean, Florida and Bahamas ocean reefs and form some of the largest colonies extending as high as 8 meters (26 feet) tall.
+Finger corals are a dominant species in the Caribbean, Florida, Bahamas and Indo-Pacific ocean reefs which form some of the largest colonies extending as high as 8 meters (26 feet) tall.
 They are a very slow growing form and therefore some may be a thousand years old!

-Because the fossil/skeleton sample in my possession has broken off branches (very typical) I was unable to identify the exact species, but am certain it belongs to the genus called, Porites.
-Three Western Atlantic Porites species have features that overlap so they can be difficult to pin exactly.
-Below are brief descriptions and photos of these three varieties.
+Because the finger coral skeleton sample in my possession has broken off branches (very typical) I was unable to identify the exact species, but am certain it belongs to the genus called, Porites.
+Described below are threee Western Atlantic Porites species possibly a match for my sample!

 Source

-- Thin Finger Coral (Porites, divaricata) possess most slender branches, widely spaced apart, often divided at their tips.
-Colors vary from purple, yellowish brown, grey and brown.
+- Thin Finger Coral (Porites, divaricata) possess the most slender branches of the three; are widely spaced apart, often divided at their flattened or clubbed tips.
+Colors vary from purple, grey, yellowish-brown to pinkish-brown.
+Thin Finger coral is a small Caribbean stony coral typically forming small colonies, often found in shallow, high-sediment environments like seagrass beds and protected reefs.

 FINGER CORAL CLASSIFICATION